Be a voter for public education

-- Attend a virtual 90-minute Worksite Action Leader training sometime between May and July.
+- Attend a virtual 90-minute Worksite Action Leader training.

-- Host non-partisan voter engagement activities in your building between Spring 2022 and Election Day.
-(One activity in April/May, one activity in September, one activity in October/November).
+- Host non-partisan voter engagement activities in your building before Election Day.
+(One activity in September, one activity in October/November).

 - Share non-partisan voter education materials about the candidates with members in your building.